Home AI Tool Reviews About Submit Your AI

 Here’s my honest read on those numbers: the gains on hard reasoning and coding tasks are real and noticeable.
 The gains on general knowledge tasks are real but you probably won’t feel them day-to-day.
 If you’re using ChatGPT to draft emails, summarize PDFs, or brainstorm ideas — tasks that GPT-4o was already very good at — the difference isn’t going to knock your socks off.
 But if you’re pushing the model hard on multi-step problems, complex code, or anything requiring sustained logical consistency across a long context, the gap is genuine.

-On the math side: I threw it a series of multi-step probability problems that had tripped up GPT-4o regularly.
-GPT-5 got through them with fewer errors and, crucially, was better at catching its own mistakes mid-solution and self-correcting.
+GPT-5 tends to handle multi-step probability problems with fewer errors, and is better at catching its own mistakes mid-solution and self-correcting.
 That self-correction behavior is one of the more underrated improvements — it’s not just about getting the right answer, it’s about being more reliable and less confidently wrong.

 Where GPT-5 Genuinely Outperforms GPT-4o